Combinatorial aspects of Parraud's asymptotic expansion for GUE matrices: Preliminaries

 \begin{definition} If $(\cM,\tau)$ is a tracial von Neumann algebra and we say that $X \in M$ is \emph{standard semicircular variable} if $X$ is self-adjoint and

 for every polynomial $p$. \end{definition}

-The semicircular random variable serves as an analog in free probability theory of the standard normal variable, and as a model for the large-$N$ behavior of the $N \times N$ GUE matrix $X^{(N)}$.
-We will use an analog of the integration by parts formula that holds for GUE matrix.
-The next fact follows from \cite[Proposition 3.6 and Proposition 3.8]{VoiculescuFE5}, and a more self-contained proof is found in \cite[\S 3.5]{ShlyakhtenkoParkCity}.
+The semicircular random variable serves as an analog in free probability theory of the standard normal random variable, and as a model for the large-$N$ behavior of the $N \times N$ GUE matrix $X^{(N)}$ via Wigner's semicircle law.
+We will use a free analog of the integration by parts formula that holds for Gaussian random variables The next fact follows from \cite[Proposition 3.6 and Proposition 3.8]{VoiculescuFE5}, and a more self-contained proof is found in \cite[\S 3.5]{ShlyakhtenkoParkCity}.

 \begin{fact} Let $(\cM,\tau)$ be a tracial von Neumann algebra.
 Let $X$ be a standard semicircular random variable freely independent from the $*$-subalgebra $\cA$.
 Then for $A_0, \dots, A_k \in \cA$, we have